 Allow plenty of time for journeys to the airport, just in

-Sunday-morning trip, our journey required two train chages between
+Sunday-morning trip, our journey required two train changes between

 Saint-Michel and the airport because of track maintenance.
-The RER did a
+Fortunately, the RER did a

 great job of posting uniformed employees on the platforms to guide

 High-speed TGV trains connect CDG with cities in France and